Goodguys 2021 LMC Truck of the Year Late!

 When you inherit an old family pickup, it’s only right to build it into a driver that everyone can enjoy on a weekend cruise.
 That was the original plan when Fred Bishop decided to finally do something with the ’71 F100 that his wife’s uncle Dave left to them.
 Uncle Dave was the only owner of the short bed bumpside and Fred’s wife Michelle remembers learning to drive a stick in this very truck.

 However, when you’re a serious hot rodder who goes through cars like other people change shoes, plans can escalate quickly.
 That’s exactly what happened when Fred got together with Wille Davis of WW Speed & Customs in Grand Junction, Colorado.
-The original plan called for a Crown Vic suspension swap with a cop car drivetrain to make a nice driver, but snowballed into the wicked, red-on-red “El Diablo” creation that earned a Goodguys 2021 LMC Truck of the Year Late finalist position in Texas this past March.
+The original plan called for a Crown Vic suspension swap with a cop car drivetrain to make a nice driver, but snowballed into the wicked, red-on-red “El Diablo” creation that earned a Goodguys 2021 LMC Truck of the Year Late finalist position in Texas in March.

 The Crown Vic setup was pushed aside in favor of RideTech ShockWaves weaved into a Heidts front end kit and custom four-link setup in the rear, with 13-inch Wilwood discs behind 22×8- and 24×15-inch Intro Vista wheels wrapped in redline-striped Pirelli tires.
 The only logical drivetrain choice was a 5.0L Coyote paired with a Ford six-speed automatic.
 As with the rest of the truck, the Coyote could not be left stock, so a Whipple Supercharger was added to force more air into the cylinders.